Cell membrane: Prokaryotes

-Prokaryotes are divided into two different groups, Archaea and Bacteria, with bacteria dividing further into gram-positive and gram-negative.
-Gram-negative bacteria have both a plasma membrane and an outer membrane separated by periplasm, however, other prokaryotes have only a plasma membrane.
+Prokaryotes are divided into two different groups: Archaea and Bacteria, with bacteria dividing further into gram-positive and gram-negative.
+Gram-negative bacteria have both a plasma membrane and an outer membrane separated by periplasm; however, other prokaryotes have only a plasma membrane.
 These two membranes differ in many aspects.
-The outer membrane of the gram-negative bacteria differ from other prokaryotes due to phospholipids forming the exterior of the bilayer, and lipoproteins and phospholipids forming the interior.
-The outer membrane typically has a porous quality due to its presence of membrane proteins, such as gram-negative porins, which are pore-forming proteins.
-The inner, plasma membrane is also generally symmetric whereas the outer membrane is asymmetric because of proteins such as the aforementioned.
+The outer membrane of the gram-negative bacteria differs from other prokaryotes due to lipopolysaccharides forming the exterior of the bilayer, and lipoproteins and phospholipids forming the interior.
+The outer membrane typically has a porous quality due to membrane proteins such as porins, which are pore-forming proteins.
+The inner plasma membrane is also generally symmetric, whereas the outer membrane is asymmetric because of proteins such as the aforementioned.

 Also, for the prokaryotic membranes, there are multiple things that can affect the fluidity.
 One of the major factors that can affect the fluidity is fatty acid composition.
-For example, when the bacteria Staphylococcus aureus was grown in 37◦C for 24h, the membrane exhibited a more fluid state instead of a gel-like state.
+For example, when Staphylococcus aureus was grown at 37 °C for 24 h, the membrane exhibited a more fluid state instead of a gel-like state.
 This supports the concept that in higher temperatures, the membrane is more fluid than in colder temperatures.
 When the membrane is becoming more fluid and needs to become more stabilized, it will make longer fatty acid chains or saturated fatty acid chains in order to help stabilize the membrane.

 Bacteria are also surrounded by a cell wall composed of peptidoglycan (amino acids and sugars).
 Some eukaryotic cells also have cell walls, but none that are made of peptidoglycan.
-The outer membrane of gram negative bacteria is rich in lipopolysaccharides, which are combined poly- or oligosaccharide and carbohydrate lipid regions that stimulate the cell's natural immunity.
+The outer membrane of gram negative bacteria is rich in lipopolysaccharides, which are combined poly- or oligosaccharide and saccharolipid that stimulate the cell's natural immunity.
 The outer membrane can bleb out into periplasmic protrusions under stress conditions or upon virulence requirements while encountering a host target cell, and thus such blebs may work as virulence organelles.
 Bacterial cells provide numerous examples of the diverse ways in which prokaryotic cell membranes are adapted with structures that suit the organism's niche.
 For example, proteins on the surface of certain bacterial cells aid in their gliding motion.
 Many gram-negative bacteria have cell membranes which contain ATP-driven protein exporting systems.